 Digital platforms are an ideal mechanism for delivering preventive and other messaging around COVID-19 (although, as the International Monetary Fund points out, this leaves challenges for the digitally excluded).
 For example, MFS is providing digital financial, hygiene, and sanitation education to vulnerable groups in Mexico, with a focus on women-owned microbusinesses receiving government payments.
 To ensure these informal enterprises stay viable during the crisis, MFS is providing support to help them manage cashflows and adopt sanitary protocols that will allow them to keep operating while reducing the risk of contagion to their family, employees, and clients.
 In Mozambique, similarly, vulnerable SMEs are receiving financial and health education support through FSDMoç’s digital partnerships with government ministries, trade associations, and the tech community.

-File photo of PEPE, a DFID Ethiopia project that supports small firms.
+File photo of PEPE, an FCDO Ethiopia project that supports small firms.

 Banking That Includes the Vulnerable

 The pandemic has created widespread economic disruption, but research shows that economy-wide restrictions have a disproportionate impact on the poorest—those without reliable sources of income or access to credit and savings.
 Reducing access to financial services creates additional strain and increases the need for agent banking networks that provide services on behalf of financial institutions, particularly in rural areas.

 FCDO’s Strengthening Host and Refugee Populations in Ethiopia (SHARPE) project is preparing to work with a financial service provider and an MFI to expand DFS to underserved, refugee-hosting communities through the financial agent model.
 By developing an agent network and expanding the number of shops and businesses that accept digital payments, SHARPE will facilitate the expansion of DFS into financially underserved regions—critical at a time where alternatives are needed to in-person banking that requires travel.